Stuyk/rebar-altv/docs/api/server/controllers/interaction.md

 // Use `undefined` or `null` to hide default messages interaction.setMessage('enter', "Press 'E' to Interact");
 interaction.setMessage('leave', 'You left the interaction...');

+// Removing the interaction also destroys the colshape interaction.remove();
 ```